HoldenGs/cs111_lab0/README.md

 # A Kernel Seedling

-This is a module that creates a virtual file at /proc/count.
+Kernel Seedling is a kernel module that creates a virtual file at /proc/count.
 The contents of this file contains a string that displays the number of currently running processes.